Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Problem Definition and Challenges

-\textbf{Efficiency.} While automated techniques can significantly accelerate the manual inspection of faulty code, they may still suffer from slow performance, particularly when processing large amounts of data for numerous faulty cases.
-Such situations often arise in automated test generation scenarios~\cite{DBLP:journals/corr/abs-2305-04764, DBLP:journals/infsof/AlagarsamyTA24, lemieux2023codamosa} or when there is a substantial backlog of faulty test cases~\cite{IMTIAZ20191}.
-Slow performance can disrupt developer workflow and reduce efficiency~\cite{DBLP:journals/sqj/ParninR11}.
-Moreover, it may hinder the scalability of emerging FL applications, including its use in models, neural networks, and hardware specifications~\cite{DBLP:journals/tim/MohammedMCS21, DBLP:conf/icse/WardatLR21, DBLP:conf/iccd/Wu0YMHML22}.
+While automated techniques can significantly accelerate the manual inspection of faulty code, they may still suffer from slow performance, particularly when processing large amounts of data for numerous faulty cases.
+Such situations often arise in automated test generation scenarios\cite{DBLP:journals/corr/abs-2305-04764, DBLP:journals/infsof/AlagarsamyTA24, lemieux2023codamosa} or when there is a substantial backlog of faulty test cases\cite{IMTIAZ20191} or failing programs.Slow performance can disrupt developer workflow and reduce efficiency\cite{DBLP:journals/sqj/ParninR11}.
+Moreover, it may hinder the scalability of emerging FL applications, including its use in models, neural networks, and hardware specifications\cite{DBLP:journals/tim/MohammedMCS21, DBLP:conf/icse/WardatLR21, DBLP:conf/iccd/Wu0YMHML22}.

 In LLM-based FL, the model's inference time is a crucial factor in determining the overall speed of the localization process.
-This inference time is influenced by various factors, including the model architecture (such as the number of parameters), hardware resources (such as available GPUs), as well as the model's input and output sizes~\cite{liu2025bag,jain2024effllm}.
+This inference time is influenced by various factors, including the model architecture (e.g., the number of parameters), hardware resources (e.g., available GPUs), and the model's input and output sizes\cite{liu2025bag,jain2024effllm}.
 Consequently, a technique that reduces input size without losing essential information would be highly beneficial for improving FL efficiency.